ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

     .RegisterDbContext<AssetContext>(DbContextKind.Pooled);
 ```

-The first event we want to introduce is a price update event where we can subscribe to price updates for specific assets of to all price updates.
+The first event we want to introduce is a price update event where we can subscribe to price updates for specific assets of all price updates.

 ```graphql
 subscription {